 - IOP (intraocular pressure): Average IOP in the population is 16.5 with a range from 11-21.

-- Nerve Appearance: Though some still use cup to disc rather, many glaucoma specialists would prefer you describe the rim appearance, because they feel C/D ratio is subjective and can be misleading.
+- Nerve Appearance: Though some still use C/D (cup to disk) ratio, many glaucoma specialists would prefer you describe the rim appearance because they feel C/D ratio is subjective and can be misleading.

-- Visual Field: HVF 24-2 is what we start with, interpretation is described in our techniques article.
+- Visual Field: HVF 24-2 is what we start with.
+Interpretation is described in our “How to interpret visual fields” article.

 - Pressure of fluid inside eye + rigidity (thickness) of the eyeball = IOP